 Portsmouth, New Hampshire (June 11, 2007) -- Portsmouth, New Hampshire has established a tradition of commemorating the 1905 Portsmouth Peace Treaty that ended the Russo-Japanese War and the Nobel Peace Prize that President Theodore Roosevelt won in 1906 for the diplomacy that made the Treaty possible.
 Though popularized as the President who carried a ‘big stick,' TR was actually a consummate diplomat.
-In 1905 he worked for three months to convince the Russians and Japanese to come to the negotiating table to end the war which had been raging since January 1904, a conflict now called "World War Zero" -- the first modern and brutally mechanized war that threatened to bring the nations of
+In 1905 he worked for three months to convince the Russians and Japanese to come to the negotiating table to end the war which had been raging since January 1904, a conflict now called "World War Zero" -- the first modern and brutally mechanized war that threatened to bring the nations of Europe in on either side.

 Through 2007, the Portsmouth Peace Treaty Anniversary Committee continues to recognize the important role local people played in 1905 and the commemorative events of 1905-07.
 Their efforts include: